ssbc/handbook.scuttlebutt.nz/principles.md

 ## Subjectivity

-> "the meaning of an action is not the label on the button, it's how the humans use it, and how other humans react to the behavior that computers execute. buttons labeled 'like' or 'trust' do not necessarily mean that.
-We have to think about it like anthropologists"
+> ... the meaning of an action is not the label on the button, it's how the humans use it, and how other humans react to the behavior that computers execute. buttons labeled 'like' or 'trust' do not necessarily mean that.
+We have to think about it like anthropologists

 - %P1see8CMH8StoXs9CMzwIahrjE+Ht8FeCNjsV3eRgZw=.sha256